Đầm Cút - the 3km "moat" that surrounds Hoa Lu Cave

 Hoa Lu cave campus

-Not to be confused with the massive Dinh Tien temple in Hoa Lu proper this temple was originally built on the foundation of the old Thung Lau palace, and has been renovated, repaired and expanded several times in its long and illustrious history.
-These days it is a popular pilgrimage for Vietnamese, to remember and reflect of their long and ultimately successful journey to independence.
+Not to be confused with the massive Dinh/Le temple in Hoa Lu proper, this temple was built on the foundation of the original Thung Lau palace, and has been renovated, repaired and expanded several times in its long and illustrious history.
+These days it is a popular pilgrimage for Vietnamese, to remember and reflect on their long and ultimately successful journey to independence.

 Travel Tips